Two Kinds of Tired…One Kind of Rest

 This is the type of tired poet Maya Angelou referenced in her poem entitled “The Mask”.
 Skip to 3.07 and hear it’s power.
 Click below.

-That sort of tired scarcely compares to our often physical tired.
+That sort of tiredness scarcely compares to our often physical tiredness.
 Maya Angelou speaks of a tired wrought by unimaginable oppression, hate and wicked bias.

 Still, we get tired too.

 What causes this type of fatigue…

 Mistreatment makes us all “tired”, right?
 When people don’t appreciate our gifts after we render our best, we can grow “tired”.

 When we are waiting on a blessing that seems never to come; we grow “tired”.

 When people disappoint us time and time again; tiredness develops.
 Nothing else to give.
 Spent.
 Done.
 That’s where we find ourselves.

 But, beautiful Christian woman, there is hope.

 There is a spiritual “nap” for the soul and it really does work!

 It lies in connecting with the “Rock that is higher than I” (Read Psalm 61).